-The preferred plan is demonstrated in the Concept Plan included as Figure 11 and the Draft Plan included as Figure 12 of this Planning Report.

-For the purpose of the ZBA and DPS applications, the proposed Draft Plan currently excludes the East Parcel given it is not yet included as part of the W-4 urban expansion area.
+A revised Concept Plan is included as Figure 10 of this Planning Report.
+The Concept Plan currently includes the East Parcel given these lands are planned to be interconnected with future road and service connections.
+It is however important to note that the East Parcel is not yet included as part of the W-4 urban expansion area.
 All supporting studies have however included the East Parcel and the holdout parcels as part of their analysis.
-The Draft Plan will be expanded to include the East Parcel subject to its inclusion into the W-4 urban expansion area through the OPA application process.
+The inclusion of the East Parcel into the W-4 urban expansion area is undergoing a separate OPA application process.